Adele Bertei: Directing and film

-Striking a punk-waif look and attitude, Bertei was heavily involved in the underground film scene of the time, collaborating and appearing in films by the Irish filmmaker Vivienne Dick, Scott & Beth B., and in the feminist sci-fi film Born in Flames, directed by Lizzie Borden.
+Striking a punk-waif look and attitude, Bertei was heavily involved in the underground film scene of the time, collaborating and appearing in No Wave films by the Irish filmmaker Vivienne Dick, Scott and Beth B, and in the feminist sci-fi film Born in Flames, directed by Lizzie Borden.

 In the 1990s, Bertei directed several period pieces for the Showtime series Women: Stories of Passion, and a soft-core comedy feature for Playboy, Secrets of a Chambermaid, which she directed in super-16 mm with an ensemble cast (featuring Mary Woronov of Warhol/Chelsea Girls fame) and a minuscule budget in seven days.
 Bertei directed a 35 mm teaser for her original screenplay The Ballad of Johnny Jane.

 Writing

 Bertei has been awarded a writing fellowship at the Albert and Elaine Borchard Foundation fellowship for the Tomales Bay Workshops, specifically to work with Dorothy Allison in 2010.

 Bertei has worked as a U.S. contributing editor-at-large for the Caribbean arts and culture magazine 6 Carlos.
 Bertei launched a website in 2011 and based on writing featured there, has been approached to pen her memoirs.
 She also blogs for the Huffington Post.

 Bertei has written four books.
-Published in 2013, Bertei’s first book is “Peter and the Wolves” about her friendship with musician Peter Laughner and their journey through the 1970’s underground punk scene.
+Published in 2013, Bertei’s first book is Peter and the Wolves about her friendship with musician Peter Laughner and their journey through the 1970’s underground punk scene.
 The book was rereleased in 2021.
 Bertei’s second book, Why Labelle Matters, is about the cultural and musical progress achieved by Patti LaBelle and the Blue Belles in the 1960’s.
-Her memoir titled “Twist: Tales of a Queer Girlhood.” was published in March 2023 by ZE Books.
+Her memoir titled Twist: Tales of a Queer Girlhood was published in March 2023 by ZE Books.
 In February 2025, her book examining Sinead O'Connor's album Universal Mother was published by Bloomsbury in the 33 1/3 RPM series.

-Her next book No New York:A Memoir of No Wave and the Women Who Shaped the Scene will be released by Beacon Press in early 2026.
+Her next book No New York:A Memoir of No Wave and the Women Who Shaped the Scene will be released in early 2026 by Beacon Press in the US and Faber & Faber in the UK.